FordPipatkittikul/LearningGit/README.md

     cd .. : change to previous directory

-    touch: create new empty file
+    echo "some message" >> <filename.txt>: create filename(.txt file) and wrtie some message to that file

     rm - fr <directory name> : remove directory